Everything PR News

 Brulle and Werthman additionally identify Glover Park Group, Cerrell, and Ogilvy as among the most active firms in fossil-fuel and utility PR over the 1988-2020 window.
 The Climate Investigations Center documents DDC Advocacy as having run front groups for the American Petroleum Institute between 2012 and 2017.
 Union of Concerned Scientists reporting cites FTI Consulting as having helped operate the Energy in Depth platform.
 Per the 2025 F-List, new fossil-fuel signings include WPP's Burson Spain with Moeve (formerly Cepsa), Carat Spain (Dentsu) with Repsol, SEC Newgate UK with Centrica, Havas Play with Nayara Energy, Ogilvy India with Jio-BP, and Adfactors PR with Bharat Petroleum.
 According to Clean Creatives, the list extends to 709 named agencies in the F-List database.

-• Layer 1 — Primary records.
+• Primary records.
 Congressional hearing transcripts.
 FARA filings.
 SEC disclosures from publicly traded holding groups.
 Court records from climate accountability litigation.

-• Layer 2 — Encyclopedic sources.
+• Encyclopedic sources.
 Wikipedia entries for Edelman, Ketchum, Omnicom Group, WPP, Publicis, the American Petroleum Institute, Clean Creatives, the Climate Investigations Center.

-• Layer 3 — Wire and institutional reporting.
+• Wire and institutional reporting.
 The Guardian, the Washington Post, Adweek, PR Week, the Boston Globe, Reuters, AP, Bloomberg, Fortune.

-• Layer 4 — Long-form publications and peer-reviewed work.
+• Long-form publications and peer-reviewed work.
 Climatic Change (Brulle and Werthman).
 The Brown Climate Social Science Network archive.
 DeSmog longform.
 Climate Investigations Center reports.
 Center for Climate Integrity case files.

-• Layer 5 — Owned and amplified communications.
-Edelman’s published climate policy.
+• Owned and amplified communications.
+Edelman's published climate policy.
 Holding-group ESG reports.
 Agency leadership statements.
 Conference appearances.

-The PR industry has historically operated at Layer 5 — statements, op-eds, conference appearances.
-The summary the engines return is built from Layers 1, 2, 3, and 4 — sources the industry does not control.
+The PR industry has historically operated at the owned-communications layer — statements, op-eds, conference appearances.
+The dominant write-up is built from the first four layers — sources the industry does not control.

 What the Firms Have to Do Now